International TravelMapsRail Travel

 Comfort seats (older series) on the Eurostar train

-Premium is a proper first class product with 1st class seating (2-1 configuration), free WiFi (with more data), complimentary food/drink served at your seat and and free access to an international press app.
+Premium (Eurostart Premier) is a proper first class product with 1st class seating (2-1 configuration), free WiFi (with more data), complimentary food/drink served at your seat and and free access to an international press app.
 Premium tickets are fully refundable up to 1 hour before travel; changes are possible right up to departure time with any price difference applying.

 Premium ticket holders can access the Eurostar lounge in Paris or Brussels as well as the NS International lounges at Amsterdam, Schiphol Airport or Rotterdam.